 To survive on our planet, one species has to depend on another.
-So too, the rattle snake and the humans, have to find a way out of the terrible and fearful mutual relationship they have with each other.
+So too, the rattlesnake and the humans, have to find a way out of the terrible and fearful mutual relationship they have with each other.
 The humans harm the rattlesnakes, fearful of their ferocious nature and the rattlesnakes look upon humans as their adversary and predator.
-Over time, the human intelligence has evolved manifold and, for this reason, it is for the human mind to devise ways of desisting from butchering reptiles like the rattlesnake, reclaiming their habitats and literally driving these poisonous snakes to the verge of extinction.
+Over time, human intelligence has evolved manifold and, for this reason, it is for the human mind to devise ways of desisting from butchering reptiles like the rattlesnake, reclaiming their habitats, and literally driving these poisonous snakes to the verge of extinction.

 Although most numbers of recorded snake bites that have occurred throughout the years in North America are because of the rattlesnake, these snakes would not bite unless someone or something provokes them.
 The venomous rattlesnakes belong to the genera of Sistrurus and Crotalus and the subfamily of the Crotalinae or the pit vipers.
-The 65 to 70 subspecies all belong under the 32 very commonly known species, which are spread along a wide expanse of land that covers most of Southern Alberta as well as the Southern parts of the Canadian British Columbia up to the Central Argentina.
+The 65 to 70 subspecies all belong under the 32 very commonly known species, which are spread along a wide expanse of land that covers most of Southern Alberta as well as the Southern parts of Canadian British Columbia up to Central Argentina.

 A very heavy body, a creepily rattling tail that is blunt, is how one can define a rattle snake.
 The triangular like shape of its head gives it some definition, the broad back, the narrowing front and the neck part which is very distinct, completes the main features of a rattlesnake.
 Right between the nostrils and their eyes, they have heat-sensing pits.
 Their hooded eyes are known to have elliptical pupils.
 Moreover, they would have light and dark band like patterns running along their tails.
 But, surprisingly, not all rattlesnakes have their rattles attached to their tails, because some might get lost due to breakage, while the young take some while to develop them.